Kristen DiMera: Casting

-The role of Kristen DiMera was originally played by soap actress Eileen Davidson.
+The role of Kristen DiMera was played by soap actress Eileen Davidson.
 Kristen was introduced on May 17, 1993.
 During Davidson's various runs on the soap, she also portrayed four other characters; Susan Banks (1996–98, 2014, 2017, 2021), Sister Mary Moira Banks (1997–98, 2017), Thomas Banks (1997) and Penelope Kent (1998).
 She also played Marlena Evans briefly in 1995 and 2021 when Marlena, who was possessed by the Devil, morphed to look like Kristen.
 Leslie Lunceford portrayed a young Kristen through flashbacks in 1996.
-Davidson originally departed the role of Kristen on April 24, 1998.
+Davidson departed the role of Kristen on April 24, 1998.
 Davidson's five roles earned her a Daytime Emmy nomination for Outstanding Lead Actress in 1998.
 After five years on Days, Davidson was re-introduced as Ashley Abbott in 1999 on The Young and the Restless, a role she originated from 1982 to 1988.
 She took over the role from Shari Shattuck, who had portrayed the character from 1996 to 1999.
 After Davidson's 2006 release from The Young and the Restless, rumors began to circulate that she would return to Days of Our Lives.
 This speculation was later debunked when it was announced that her Y&R alter-ego would crossover to its sister series The Bold and the Beautiful.

 In May 2012, Davidson informed followers on her Twitter page that she had been let go from The Young and the Restless.
 Davidson further confirmed she did not know why she was let go, but was seeing the positive light from it.
 It was later announced by Nelson Branco that Sony Pictures Entertainment wanted Davidson on both The Young and the Restless and Days of Our Lives, but that Y&R would not share the actress, leading to Sony terminating her contract with that show.
 Thus it was announced that Davidson would reprise her roles of Kristen Blake and Susan Banks on the NBC Daytime soap.
 The Hollywood Reporter later confirmed that Davidson had signed on to return to Days of Our Lives in the role of Kristen, and possibly some of her other characters.
 In a statement she said, "I'm thrilled to embark on this new adventure at Days and excited to revisit Kristen and who knows who else!
 Not to mention my old friends in the cast and crew."